Compare Azure Government and global Azure

 This section outlines variations and considerations when using Networking services in the Azure Government environment.
-For service availability, see the products available by region dashboard.
+For service availability, see Products available by region.

 Azure ExpressRoute is used to create private connections between Azure Government datacenters and customer's on-premises infrastructure or a colocation facility.
-ExpressRoute connections do not go over the public Internet—they offer optimized pathways (shortest hops, lowest latency, highest performance, etc.) for customers and Azure Government geo-redundant regions.
+ExpressRoute connections do not go over the public Internet — they offer optimized pathways (shortest hops, lowest latency, highest performance, etc.) and Azure Government geo-redundant regions.

 - By default, all Azure Government ExpressRoute connectivity is configured active-active redundant with support for bursting, and it delivers up to 10 G circuit capacity (smallest is 50 MB).

 - Microsoft owns and operates all fiber infrastructure between Azure Government regions and Azure Government ExpressRoute Meet-Me locations.